Geeksltd/GCop/Rules/GCop543.md

   public static void Test()
   {
+      // Use if your method HAS TO be a void rather than a Task,
-      var something = GetSomething().RiskDeadlockAndAwaitResult(); // If you have no choice, or know what you're doing.
+      // and know what you're doing.
+      var something = GetSomething().RiskDeadlockAndAwaitResult();
       // .... (use something)
   }
 }